thmstrmnd/embedded-e8/README.md

 ## ASSEMBLY E8
-**An IoT hardware assembly project that extends the capabilities of ESP826.
-Hence, enabling fast prototyping and can be used in real world applications as well.
-The devices used are available in the market, making the assembly flexible and independent.**
+**An open source IoT hardware integration project that extends the capabilities of ESP826 with components that are ready to buy in the market.
+As a result, fast prototyping and independent development is achieved.

 ### Table of Contents
 1. Mission